Mobeye CM4000 Series

 What is an open collector output?

-An open collector output is a type of electronic switch mounted on the printed circuit board of a Mobeye device.
-It provides an output voltage that can be controlled electronically by changing a resistance value within the circuit.
+An open collector output is a type of switch mounted on the circuit board of a Mobeye device.
+It provides an output voltage that can be controlled by varying the resistance value.
+The output status is either grounded or floating (open circuit, disconnected).

 How does the open collector output work?

-The Mobeye software can reduce the resistance to zero, for example after an alarm event or an incoming command.
-When this happens, the output opens and becomes active.
+The Mobeye software can set the resistance to zero — for example, following an alarm or an incoming command.
+This causes the output to switch.

 What voltage is available on the open collector output?

-Can external devices be powered from the open collector output?
+Can I power an external device from the open collector output?

-Yes, an external device connected to the open collector output can use the 12 V output as its input voltage, provided the current does not exceed 200 mA.
+Yes.
+An external device connected to the open collector output can use the 12 V output voltage as its input voltage, provided the current does not exceed 200 mA.

-Does the open collector output work with all Mobeye devices?
+Does the open collector output work on all Mobeye devices?

-For more detailed technical guidance, refer to our Support page or the Mobeye knowledge base, where related topics are explained in depth.
+For more detailed technical guidance, refer to our support page or the Mobeye knowledge base on our company website, where related topics are explained in depth.